BytePhoenixCoding/BlockchainTokenSniper/README.md

 ### Prerequisites

+BSCTokenSniper is completely free to use and there are no setup costs.

+- Windows, Mac, Linux or Android OS (windows preferred)
+- a reasonably fast internet connection
-- Python 3 or later installed
+- Python 3 or later installed (ideally 3.9.7 or later)
-- BscScan API key (completely free of charge, create an account on BscScan and generate a free API key)
+- BscScan API key (free of charge, create an account on BscScan and generate a free API key)
-- BSC wallet address and private key
+- BSC wallet address and private key (not seed phrase)
+- a private node (generate one free of charge from moralis.io - steps are available further below)
-- enough BNB in your wallet to snipe tokens.
+- enough BNB in your wallet to snipe tokens

 ### Operating System